brucellino/hashiatho.me/_posts/2023-11-29-github-runners-on-demand.md

 * create a [tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) deploy it into the Nomad cluster at home.
 * protect the tunnel with [access policies](https://developers.cloudflare.com/cloudflare-one/policies/access/) requiring a [service token](https://developers.cloudflare.com/cloudflare-one/identity/service-tokens/)

-This will safely solve the problem 2 above, ensuring that webhook payloads are delivered to an endpoint which authenticates them
+This will safely solve the problem 2 above, ensuring that webhook payloads are delivered to an endpoint which authenticates them and triggers a function which, based on some business logic, dispatches the job to start the runner, passing the relevant data from the payload to the Nomad Dispatch API endpoint.

+Below is a schematic diagram of the flow of events:

 <pre class="mermaid">
 ---
-title: runners workflow
+title: Github Runners on Demand Workflow, showing Github Actions, Repo triggers, Cloudflare and Nomad (in Hashi@Home)
 flowchartConfig:
   width: 100%
+config:
+  theme: base
+  themeVariables:
+    background: "#d8dee9"
+    fontFamily: "Roboto Mono"
+    primaryColor: "#88c0d0"
+    secondaryColor: "#81a1c1"
+    tertiaryColor: "#ebcb8b"
+    primaryTextColor: "#2e3440"
+    secondaryTextColor: "#3b4252"
+    primaryBorderColor: "#7C0000"
+    lineColor: "#F8B229"
+    fontSize: "20px"
 ---
 flowchart TB
   commit(Commit)